 - It is an offence to drive any houseboat under the influence of alcohol (.05) and/or illicit drugs.

 - It is an offence to drive the vessel between sunset and sunrise.

 - It is an offence to operate the vessel downstream of Wellington Ferry.

-- Driving Wow Factor (a double-story houseboat) during windy conditions is risky.
-If the wind is over 30 km/hour, you will be at significant risk of accident and losing your bond and having to pay your excess if you drive Wow Factor.
+- Driving Wow Factor during windy conditions is risky.
+If the wind is blowing at more than 30 km/h, driving the Wow Factor puts you at risk of an accident, losing your bond, and having to pay your excess.

 - The upstairs steering is not to be used.
 This station has been decommissioned.

 - Do not store fuel on the houseboat.
 It is an offence to store fuel outside of Wow Factor’s approved tanks.